the-data-lab/GraphOne/README.md

 This piece of code is an academic prototype, and currently does not have a full-fledged query engine integrated.
 Your query or analytics need to use the GraphView APIs.
 We are working to improve the code quality, as well as support more type of analytics and Data.
 Please let us know if you have found any bug, or need a new feature.
 You can also contribute to the code.

 # Input Graph Data
 GraphOne is designed to work with variety of input graph data.
-I have listed few types here:
+As of now, we only have interface with data from a file.
+We treat that as streaming/evolving/dynamic data.
+It would be possible to integrate with other data sources such as Apache Kafka, database change logs etc. I have listed few data types here that we support:

 ## Text Edge Data (With or Without Weights):
 If you have downloaded some popular Graph Data sets from the Internet, it is possbily in this format.